A new proof of Friedman's second eigenvalue Theorem and its extension to random lifts: Proof of Theorem

 Therefore, \whp

 where the last equality comes from $n^{1/k} = 1 + o(1)$.
-From Serre \cite{MR1396897}, we note that for any $\veps > 0$, there is a positive proportion of the eigenvalues of $A$ which are larger than $2 \sqrt{d-1} - \veps$, this explains the necessary presence of the factor $n$ on the right hand side of \eqref{eq:trAk}.
+From Serre \cite{MR1396897}, we note that for any $\veps > 0$, there is a positive proportion of the eigenvalues of $A$ which are larger than $2 \sqrt{d-1} - \veps$.
+This explains the necessary presence of the factor $n$ on the right-hand side of \eqref{eq:trAk}.
 Observe also that the entries of the matrix $A^k$ count the number of paths of length $k$ between two vertices.
 Since $k \gg \log n$, we are interested in the asymptotic number of closed paths of length $k$ when $k$ is much larger than the typical diameter of the graph.

-The presence of $d^k$ on the right hand side of \eqref{eq:trAk} is cumbersome.
-Alternatively, we may project $A$ on the orthogonal of the eigenvector $\IND$ associated to $\mu_1 =d$ and then compute the trace.
-We should then prove that \whp for some even $k$, $k \gg \log n$,
+To avoid the presence of $d^k$ on the right-hand side of \eqref{eq:trAk}, we may project $A$ onto the orthogonal complement of the eigenspace associated to $\mu_1 =d$ and then compute the trace.
+If $J$ is the $n\times n$ matrix with all entries equal to $1$, we should then prove that \whp for some even $k$, $k \gg \log n$,